wanjiru121/sensor-data/README.md

 # 🌡️ Sensor Data API (FastAPI + Docker)

-A FastAPI microservice for receiving and querying sensor data (temperature, humidity, and timestamps) from IoT devices.
+A FastAPI microservice for receiving and querying sensor data (sensor id, temperature, humidity, and timestamps) from IoT devices.
 It uses SQLite with SQLAlchemy and is fully containerized with Docker.

 ---